Martin

 “membraneless separation” of ions and particles.

-Membranes in traditional desalination systems, such as those that
+Membranes in traditional desalination systems, such as those

-to conventional electrodialysis, “This process looks similar, but
+salt.
+Compared to conventional electrodialysis, “This process

-it’s fundamentally different,” he says.
+looks similar, but it’s fundamentally different,” he says.

 In the new process, called shock electrodialysis, water flows